Import File dialog

 Table name, structure and data mappings

-Data mappings for columns, and the definitions of the columns, constraints and indexes.
+Data mappings and definitions of columns, keys, and indexes.
+Double-click the line to start editing.

 Data and DDL previews

-The statement or statements that will be run.
-You can edit the statements right in the preview pane.
+A statement or statements that DataGrip will run to create a table.
+You can edit the statements in the DDL preview field.